-- (5) Bonds or other obligations, having a maturity date not more than 397 days from the date of purchase, approved by the Division of Local Government Services in the Department of Community Affairs for investment by local units; - (6) Local government investment pools; - (7) Deposits with the State of New Jersey Cash Management Fund established pursuant to section 1 of P.L.
-1977, c.281 (C.52:18A-90.4); or - (8) Agreements for the repurchase of fully collateralized securities if: - (a) the underlying securities are permitted investments pursuant to paragraphs (1) and (3) above; - (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined in section 1 of P.L.
+- (1) Bonds or other obligations of the United States of America or obligations guaranteed by the United States of America; - (2) Government money market mutual funds; - (3) Any obligation that a federal agency or a federal instrumentality has issued in accordance with an act of Congress, which security has a maturity date not greater than 397 days from the date of purchase, provided that such obligation bears a fixed rate of interest not dependent on any index or other external factor. - (4) Bonds or other obligations of the local unit or bonds or other obligations of school districts of which the local unit is a part or within which the school district is located; - (5) Bonds or other obligations, having a maturity date not more than 397 days from the date of purchase, issued by New Jersey school districts, municipalities, counties, and entities subject to the "Local Authorities Fiscal Control Law" P.L.
+1983, c.
+313 (C.40A:5A-1 et seq.)
+Other Bonds or obligations having a maturity date not more than 397 days from the date of purchase may be approved by the Division of Local Government Services in the Department of Community Affairs for investment by local units; - (6) Local government investment pools; - (7) Deposits with the State of New Jersey Cash Management Fund establish pursuant to section 1 of P.L.
+1977, c.281 (C.52:18A-90.4); or - (8) Agreements for the repurchase of fully collateralized securities if: - (a) the underlying securities are permitted investments pursuant to paragraphs (1) and (3) of this subsection a. or are bonds or other obligations, having a maturity sate not more than 397 days from the date of purchase, issued by New Jersey school districts, municipalities, counties and entities subject to the "Local Authorities Fiscal Control Law", P.L.
+1983 C.313 (C.40A:5A-1 et seq.); - (b) the custody of collateral is transferred to a third party; - (c) the maturity of the agreement is not more than 30 days; - (d) the underlying securities are purchased through a public depository as defined section 1 of P.L.
 1970, c.236 (C.17:9-41); and - (e) a master repurchase agreement providing for the custody and security of collateral is executed.

-The Mosquito Extermination Commission did not hold any investments during the year ended December 31, 2016.
-As of December 31, 2016, cash and cash equivalents at the Mosquito Extermination Commission's office consisted of deposits in savings and checking accounts.
-The carrying amount of the Mosquito Commission's cash and cash equivalents at December 31, 2016 was \$ 185,260.17 and the bank balance was \$212,841.73.
+The Mosquito Extermination Commission did not hold any investments during the year ended December 31, 2017.
+As of December 31, 2017, cash and cash equivalents at the Mosquito Extermination Commission's office consisted of deposits in savings and checking accounts.
+The carrying amount of the Mosquito Commission's cash and cash equivalents at December 31, 2017 was \$129,183.79 and the bank balance was \$134,900.75.